rzabcio/czk-gcp-tools/doi/README.md

 Done the same steps but for run with not allowed unauthenticated.
 Service account is needed with *Cloud Run Invoker* role.

+Then done with adding `security: api-key: []` - update is not possible, needed to create new api-config and then update the gateway.

 ## GCP -> Jira

 ## Jira -> GCP